rodrigobrossi/rbrossi-usf/README.md

+## This is Prof. Rodrigo Brossi rbrossi-usf

+The purpose of this page is to share documents and practical examples of the subjects taught by me.
+In some cases examples from other disciplines such as Data Structure, C / C ++, Java and Computer Graphics, areas of my interest.

+I expect your constructive criticism and suggestions to always improve the courses I teach.

+This page is constantly evolving and therefore can be changed at any time.

+## Programming languages.

+## IT Infrastructure.

+## Database.

 ## Esta é landing page do Prof. Rodrigo Brossi  rbrossi-usf

 O objetivo desta página  compartilhar documentos e exemplos práticos das disciplinas ministradas por mim.
 Em alguns casos exemplos